norcams/iaas/docs/security/secure-communication.rst

 We need to make sure that we're using an updated version of OpenSSL.

 ``[PASS]`` **Ensure updated OpenSSL**
-  UH-IaaS is based on CentOS, and uses the OpenSSL library from that distro.
+  NREC is based on CentOS, and uses the OpenSSL library from that distro.
 We need to make sure that OpenSSL is up-to-date.

   * OpenSSL and all other packages are manually updated once a month.